 To combat the spread of invasive zebra mussels, the law requires draining of water from boats and onboard receptacles when leaving or approaching public fresh waters.
-Get details.

 - Black bass

-- For largemouth and smallmouth bass, minimum length limit = 14 inches.
-No minimum length for Guadalupe or spotted bass.
-Daily bag limit is 5 fish for all four species in any combination.
+For largemouth and smallmouth bass, minimum length limit = 14 inches.
+No minimum length limit for Alabama, Guadalupe, and spotted bass.
+Daily bag limit for all black bass species is 5 in any combination.

-- There is no minimum length limit or daily bag limit for common carp.
+There is no minimum length limit or daily bag limit for common carp.

-- For channel and blue catfish, their hybrids and subspecies, minimum length limit = 12 inches and daily bag limit = 25 in any combination.
+For channel and blue catfish, their hybrids and subspecies, 25 (in any combination - only 10 can be 20 inches or greater in length).
 For flathead catfish, minimum length = 18 inches and daily bag limit = 5.

-- For black and white crappie caught from DEC.
-1 through the last day of FEB., there is no minimum length limit and all crappie caught must be retained.
+For black and white crappie caught from December 1 through the last day of February, there is no minimum length limit and all crappie caught must be retained.
 From March through November, minimum length is 10 inches.
 Year-round daily bag limit is 25 crappie in any combination.

-- For alligator gar, daily bag limit is 1 fish of any size.
+For alligator gar, daily bag limit is 1 fish of any size.
 No bag limits on other species of gar.

-- There is no minimum length or daily bag limit on bluegill, redear, warmouth or other species of sunfish.
+There is no minimum length or daily bag limit on bluegill, redear, warmouth or other species of sunfish.

-- For rainbow and brown trout, their hybrids and subspecies, there is no minimum length and daily bag limit = 5 trout in any combination.
+For rainbow and brown trout, their hybrids and subspecies, there is no minimum length and daily bag limit = 5 trout in any combination.